Herd Media

 The Bisons at the Big Dance – a photo gallery

-The No. 13 Lipscomb Bisons took on the No. 4 Iowa State Cyclones on Thursday at Fiserv Forum in Milwaukee, Wisconsin.
+The No. 14 Lipscomb Bisons took on the No. 3 Iowa State Cyclones on Thursday at Fiserv Forum in Milwaukee, Wisconsin.
 Though the Bisons fell to the Cyclones 55-82, appearing in March Madness is always memorable.
 Herd Media Sports Photographer Micah Barkley traveled on a bus with the Lippy Lunatics to cover the game.
 The Lunatics rented two Gray Line buses, and almost 100 students – Lunatics and Pep Band – made their way to Milwaukee.
-It was a 25 and a half hour day for the students, leaving at 1:00 a.m. on Friday morning and returning to campus at around 2:30 a.m.
+It was a 25-and-a-half-hour “day” for the students, leaving at 1 a.m. on Friday morning and returning to campus at around 2:30 a.m.
 Saturday.
-These are some of the shots…
+These are some of the shots from the Bisons’ second…

 • Sports